 Organic Basil Essential Oil

 Our organic Basil Essential Oil (Ocimum basilicum) comes from Egypt where it is distilled from tender leaves and flowers.
 We find it to have a warm, spicy, full-bodied aroma with hints of licorice, much like a fresh basil leaf.
 While this genus/species is one of the preferred types of Basil essential oil for use in aromatherapy, we personally prefer and recommend our Basil, linalool for therapeutic use.
-Like all of our Artisan Aromatics essential oils, enfleurage oils, absolutes, and blends, this oil is of the highest quality and bottled by hand in the USA.
+Like all of our Artisan Aromatics pure essential oils, enfleurage oils, absolutes, and blends, this pure oil is of the highest quality and bottled by hand in the USA.

 The aroma of Basil essential oil blends well aromatically with Bergamot, Clary Sage, Lime, and Geranium essential oils.
 As it is a strong aroma that can easily dominate a blend, it is best used sparingly in creating perfumes.